 Acts 2009, 81st Leg., R.S., Ch.
-1280, Sec.
+1280 (H.B.
+1831), Sec.
 6.04, eff.
 September 1, 2009.

 Sec.
-37,203.
+37.203.
 BOARD.

-- (a) The center is advised by a board of directors composed of: - (1) the attorney general, or the attorney general's designee; - (2) the commissioner, or the commissioner's designee; - (3) the executive director of the Texas Juvenile Probation Commission, or the executive director's designee; - (4) the executive commissioner of the Texas Youth Commission, or the executive commissioner's designee;
+- (a) The center is advised by a board of directors composed of: - (1) the attorney general, or the attorney general's designee; - (2) the commissioner, or the commissioner's designee; - (3) the executive director of the Texas Juvenile Justice Department, or the executive director's designee; - (4) the commissioner of the Department of State Health Services, or the commissioner's designee; - (5) the commissioner of higher education, or the commissioner's designee; and - (6) the following members appointed by the governor with the advice and consent of the senate: - (A) a juvenile court judge: - (B) a member of a school district's board of trustees; - (C) an administrator of a public primary school; - (D) an administrator of a public secondary school; - (E) a member of the state parent-teacher association; - (F) a teacher from a public primary or secondary school; - (G) a public school superintendent who is a member of the Texas Association of School Administrators; - (H) a school district police officer or a peace officer whose primary duty consists of working in a public school; and - (I) two members of the public. - (b) Members of the board appointed under Subsection (a)(6) serve staggered two-year terms, with the terms of the members described by Subsections (a)(6)(A)-(E) expiring on February 1 of each oddnumbered year and the terms of the members described by Subsections (a)(6)(F)-(I) expiring on February 1 of each even-numbered year.
+A member may serve more than one term.

-- (5) the commissioner of the Department of State Health Services, or the commissioner's designee; - (6) the commissioner of higher education, or the commissioner's designee; and - (7) the following members appointed by the governor with the advice and consent of the senate: - (A) a juvenile court judge; - (B) a member of a school district's board of trustees; - (C) an administrator of a public primary school; - (D) an administrator of a public secondary school; - (E) a member of the state parent-teacher association; - (F) a teacher from a public primary or secondary school; - (G) a public school superintendent who is a member of the Texas Association of School Administrators: - (H) a school district police officer or a peace officer whose primary duty consists of working in a public school; and - (I) two members of the public. - (b) Members of the board appointed under Subsection (a)(7) serve staggered two-year terms, with the terms of the members described by Subsections (a)(7)(A)-(E) expiring on February 1 of each odd-numbered year and the terms of the members described by Subsections (a)(7)(F)-(I) expiring on February 1 of each even-numbered year.
-A member may serve more than one term. - (c) The board may form committees as necessary.
+(c) The board may form committees as necessary.